Level 3 plus schools

 - Uniform stores can only operate if they are online or have pre-ordering arrangements in place, with one dedicated staff member attending outside of school hours to arrange distribution.

-Practicum teachers and professional experience placement (including VET, TAFE, trade schools)
+Pre-service teachers and others on professional experience placements (including VET, TAFE, trade schools)

 - Professional experience placements are voluntary for all schools.